Internet in Venezuela

 Use of the Internet in Venezuela has greatly expanded, but is mostly concentrated among younger, educated city residents, and centered on the capital, Caracas.
-The Venezuelan economic crisis caused a prolonged period where Venezuelan had among the lowest speeds in the region, which has been drastically improving starting in 2022.
+The Venezuelan economic crisis caused a prolonged period where Venezuela had among some of the lowest speeds in the region, which has been drastically improving starting in 2022.
 It currently stands at 16% of the median regional speed, but with several private companies overtaking the local market from the state company CANTV with fiber optic connections that average between 100 Mbps and 300 Mbps like Netuno, Fibex, Inter and Thundernet.